 Japanese knives come in a wide range of knife types, each designed for a different purpose.
-Below are some of the knife types you can expect to see in a set:
+Below are some of the types of knives shoppers can expect to see in a set:

-- Santoku: With a slightly smaller size and shorter tip than a gyuto knife, santoku knives are another all-purpose knife but usually cut with a chopping motion.
-They are excellent for cutting vegetables, meat, and fish.
+- Santoku: With a slightly smaller size and shorter tip than a Gyuto knife, a Santoku knife is another all-purpose knife but usually cuts with a chopping motion.
+The Santoku is excellent for cutting vegetables, meat, and fish.

 - Sujihiki: These knives are similar to European slicers but typically have a thinner blade that allows for a more precise cut.
 They are ideal for filleting or carving meat.

-- Nakiri: Ideal for cutting vegetables, these sturdy chopping knives have a rectangular shape with a straight blade.
-Their straight blade is popular for slicing vegetables and for chopping hard produce, like squash and melons.
+- Nakiri: This sturdy knife has a rectangular shape with a straight blade.
+The blade is popular for slicing vegetables and for chopping hard produce, such as squash and melons.

-- Usaba: Another type of vegetable knife, this traditional knife type has a very thin and sharp blade for precisely slicing vegetables to create very thin or decorative cuts.
+- Usaba: Another type of vegetable knife, this traditional model has a very thin and sharp blade for precisely slicing vegetables to create very thin or decorative cuts.

-- Petty: Similar to a paring knife, these smaller knives are ideal for cutting small fruits and vegetables and for delicate cutting work, such as chopping fragile herbs and produce.
+- Petty: Similar to a paring knife, this smaller knife is ideal for cutting small fruits and vegetables and for delicate cutting work, such as chopping fragile herbs and produce.

-- Deba: With a thick spine and a weighty design, these knives are used for gutting, filleting, and preparing fish.
+- Deba: With a thick spine and a weighty design, this knife is used for gutting, filleting, and preparing fish.

 Quality and Durability